DavidNHill/JSMinesweeper/README.md

 The safe tiles are shown in green and the mines in red.
 If no certain move is available then the solver will highlight the move it considers best in yellow with a green centre.
 Other moves it considered but rejected are shown in yellow.
 Tiles highlighted in grey can have only one possible value and it is never correct to play these when there are other moves available.

 If you are playing a game and using the analyser to provide assistance then you can keep the mine count in step by selecting "Lock mine count".
 Now every time a flag is placed the mine counter is reduced by one.

+## Using the Analyser to construct boards to keep

+If you wish to construct a board to share with friends or to see how the solver would approach playing it, then place flags in the location of where the mines are and **Download as MBF**.
+Drop the downloaded file into the Minesweeper Player's play area to load the game.

 ## High level components